 - Does he physically hurt you?
 Does he shove, slap, punch or kick you?

 - Has he threatened to hurt you or people close to you?

 - Does he constantly criticize you?

 - Does he have sudden changes of mood which dominate the household?

 - Is he charming one minute and abusive the next?

 - Does he control your money?

-- Do you change your behaviour to avoid triggering an attack?
+- Do you change your behavior to avoid triggering an attack?

-- Are you unsure of your own judgement?
+- Are you unsure of your own judgment?